Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/01-Portfolio-Part-1-Structure.md

 - h1-6, hgroup
 - ul, li

+### Example

+If you're looking for an example of what to create, [here](https://github.com/meredithcat/html-portfolio/blob/master/index.html) is a portfolio page that I made via an online tutorial (original credit to Aga )

 ### Deliverable

 You must submit your `index.html` to Gradescope.
 Find the assignment in your list of assignments for the class.
 When submitting your assignment, select the `Upload` option, and add the `index.html` file for submitting.